 Appointments

 Periodically senatorial spots open on the Student Government Association Senate.
-At this time the Appointments Committee, consisting of the twelve Executive Committee Members of the SGA will read applications, conduct interviews, and formally nominate students to be confirmed by the SGA Senate.
-For more information on this process, reach out to the Vice President at Sarah.Wood@uvm.edu.
+At this time the Appointments Committee, consisting of the twelve Executive Committee Members of the SGA, will read applications, conduct interviews, and formally nominate students to be confirmed by the SGA Senate.
+For more information on this process, reach out to the Vice President at Carter.Purple@uvm.edu.